libp2p/specs/noise/README.md

 ## Valid Noise Protocol Names

 This section lists the [Noise protocol names][npf-protocol-names] that are valid according to the definitions in this spec.
+While these names are useful internally when working with Noise, they are never sent "on the wire" or used for any kind of handshake negotiation and are provided for reference.

 Because only a single set of cryptographic primitives is supported, the Noise protocol name depends on the handshake pattern in use.